atstp/wasabi/README.md

 ## big project?

-Indented children and `#` comments are awesome for smaller projects.
-When projects get large, verbose naming and concise commenting is really convenient.
+Indented children and `#` comments are great for smaller projects.
+For larger projects, verbose names and concise comments make maintenance and reference easier.

 So you can also do this: